kensho-technologies/graphql-compiler/README.md

 ## SQL Support
-The following table outlines the subset of the GraphQL compiler features that are tested and supported for various relational database flavor:
+The following table outlines the subset of the GraphQL compiler features that are tested and supported for various relational database flavors:

 |  Dialect   | Supported Directives                   | Caveats                                          |